norahellstadius/AC215_MOMA_LISA/README.md

    - Deploy the Model:
      1. Find and click on your model within the registry.
      2. Click on `DEPLOY AND TEST`, followed by `DEPLOY TO ENDPOINT`.
-     3. To successfully deploy the model, select a single GPU with TESLA P4’s.
+     3. To successfully deploy the model, select a single TESLA T4 GPU.

 ## ML Pipeline